FrancoPachue/easybook/README.md

 ## About The Project

-The API was developed as a RESTful solution that facilitates CRUD operations on configurations to generate subscriptions for "TxOdds Fusion".
+The API was developed as a RESTful solution that facilitates CRUD operations on configurations to generate subscriptions for SSE Servers.
-This API expects to be consumed from a frontend where the trader can create, edit or delete configurations.

 Two operations are carried out: